-When you invoke BEA WebLogic Server services from AquaLogic Service Bus, you must set the URI as a JMS property with the value as /contextURI/serviceName, inside the message flow on the outbound variable (\$outbound) before a request is sent to the business service.
+When you invoke BEA WebLogic Server services from ALSB, you must set the URI as a JMS property with the value as /contextURI/serviceName, inside the message flow on the outbound variable (\$outbound) before a request is sent to the business service.
 Use the Transport Headers action to set this property.

-For information about setting \$outbound, see the "Inbound and Outbound Variables" section in Message Context of the AquaLogic Service Bus User Guide.
+For information about setting \$outbound, see "Inbound and Outbound Variables" in Message Context of AquaLogic Service Bus User Guide.

-When a WebLogic Server 9.x Web Services client invokes an AquaLogic Service Bus proxy service, the URI property is ignored.
+When a WebLogic Server 9.x or 10.0 Web Services client invokes an ALSB proxy service, the URI property is ignored.
 However, it can be passed through to an invoked service using the pass through options of the Transport Headers action.
+For more information, see "Adding Transport Header Actions" in Proxy Services: Actions in Using the AquaLogic Service Bus Console.

-AquaLogic Service Bus can only invoke WebLogic request-response services running on version 9.2 or later.
+ALSB can only invoke WebLogic request-response services running on version 9.2 or later.
 However, it can also invoke one-way JMS services.